 Fig. 48.
-Focussing the Rays of the Sun Upon the Eye of a Patient by Means of a Burning Glass 1School Hygiene, Brief Course Series in Education, edited by Monroe, 1916, p.
-240.
+Focussing the Rays of the Sun Upon the Eye of a Patient by Means of a Burning Glass

-Supposed Dangers of Reading 193 192 Adverse Conditions a Benefit to the Eyes the influence of changes of illumination; and persons with normal vision are not inconvenienced by such changes.
+I have found them, in all cases observed, to be actually beneficial.
+The pupil of the normal eye, when it has nornal sight, does not change appreciably under the influence of changes of illumination; and persons with normal vision are not inconvenienced by such changes.
 I have seen a patient look directly at the sun after coming from an imperfectly lighted room, and then, returning to the room, immediately pick up a newspaper and read it.
 When the eye has imperfect sight, the pupil usually contracts in the light and expands in the dark, but it has been observed to contract to the size of a pinhole in the dark.
 Whether the contraction takes place under the influence of light or of darkness, the cause is the same, namely, strain.
 Persons with imperfect sight suffer great inconvenience, resulting in lowered vision, from changes in the intensity of the light; but the lowered vision is always temporary, and if the eye is persistently exposed to these conditions, the sight is benefited.
-Such practices as reading alternately in a bright and a dim light, or going from a dark room to a welllighted one, and vice versa, are to be recommended.
+Such practices as reading alternately in a bright and a dim light, or going from a dark room to a well-lighted one, and vice versa, are to be recommended.
 Even such rapid and violent fluctuations of light as those involved in the production of the moving picture are, in the long run, beneficial to all eyes.
 I always advise patients under treatment for the cure of defective vision to go to the movies frequently and practice central fixation.
-They soon become accustomed to the flickering light, and afterward other light and reflections cause less annoyance.
+They soon become accustomed to the flickering light, and afterward other lights and reflections cause less annoyance.

 Reading is supposed to be one of the necessary evils of civilization; but it is believed that by avoiding fine print, and taking care to read only under certain favorable conditions, its deleterious influences can be minimized.
-Extensive investigations as to the effect of various styles of print on the eyesight of school children have been made, and detailed rules have been laid down as to the size of the print, its shading, the distance of the letters from each other, the spaces between the lines, the length of the lines, etc. As regards the effects of different sorts of type on the human eye in general and those of children in particular, Dr. A. G. Young, in his much quoted report1 to the Maine State Board of Health makes the following interesting observations: Pearl, as the printers call it, is unfit for any eyes, yet the piles of Bibles and Testaments annually printed in it tempt many eyes to self-destruction.
-Agate is the type in which a boy, to the writer's knowledge, undertook to read the Bible through.
+Extensive investigations as to the effect of various styles of print on the eyesight of school children have been made, and detailed rules have been laid down as to the size of the print, its shading, the distance of the letters from each other, the spaces between the lines, the length of the lines, etc. As regards the effects of different sorts of type on the human eye in general and those of children in particular, Dr. A. G. Young, in his much quoted report to the Maine State Board of Health makes the following interesting observations:

+Pearl, as the printers call it, is unfit for any eyes, yet the piles of Bibles and Testaments annually printed in it tempt many eyes to self-destruction.

+Agate is the type In which a boy, to the writer's knowledge, undertook to read the Bible through.
 His outraged eyes broke down with asthenopia before he went far and could be used but little for school work the next two years.

 Nonpareil is used in some papers and magazines for children, but, to spare the eyes, all such should, and do, go on the list of forbidden reading matter in those homes where the danger of such print is understood.

 Minion is read by the healthy, normal young eye without appreciable difficulty, but even to the sound eye the danger of strain is so great that all books and magazines for children printed from it should be banished from the home and school.

 Brevier is much used in newspapers, but is too small for magazines or books for young folks.